iiroj/Finnish-Bank-And-Insurance-Company-Logos/README.md

 # Finnish Bank And Insurance Company Logos

-This repository contains logos for most Finnish Bank and Insurance companies in a Sketch file, along with exported individual SVG and PNG files.
+This repository contains logos for most Finnish Bank and Insurance companies in a Sketch file, along with exported individual SVG files.

 There are three versions: